Tax crackdown on rich announced by Danny Alexander

 powerstroke said:

-How long before its £500k? what the libtards are saying we are spitefull leftys and we want anyone reasonably succesfull to fk of or not make much of an effort to build up a bussiness and employ people otherwise we will harrase and make you feel like its not worth it.. s how is the country ever going to pick itself up with these wkers in charge??
+How long before its £500k? what the libtards are saying we are spitefull leftys and we want anyone reasonably succesfull to fk of or not make much of an effort to build up a bussiness and employ people otherwise we will harrase and make you feel like its not worth it.. s frown how is the country ever going to pick itself up with these wkers in charge??

-Precisely, it isn't. speedy_thrills said:
+Precisely, it isn't. frown

 Caulkhead said: